British and American Literature

 - ENG 115: American Literature

-One additional course at the 100 level, either a third survey course from the list above (ENG 112, 113, 114, 115) or one of the following "approaches to literary study" courses:
+In place of one 200 or 300 level course, one additional course may be at the 100 level, either a third survey course from the list above (ENG 112, 113, 114, 115) or one of the following "approaches to literary study" courses:

 - ENG 100: Great Books